 A quality band saw can offer woodworkers access to so many tools in one.
 Band saws are often looked over when performing the more complex curves and lines, but they needn’t be any longer.

 The general rule of thumb is that the narrower the blade, the tighter the cut you can perform, so you might be tempted to go out and purchase a smaller blade to get these cuts, but that isn’t always necessary with a band saw.

-It can be tempting to work without a pattern in mind, but if you’re looking to perform tight cuts you’ll need to be prepared.
+It can be tempting to work without a pattern in mind, but if you’re looking to perform tight cuts, you’ll need to be prepared.
 Rather than drawing straight onto your material, produce accurate plans that you can print and transfer onto your stock.

 When making a tight radius cut, your blade is more prone to binding.
-An old trick with woodworkers is to make a relief cut in their stock, preventing your blade from binding and drifting off the cut line.
+An old trick with woodworkers is to create a relief cut in their stock, preventing your blade from binding and drifting off the cut line.

 To do a relief cut, make a straight cut in your waste material right up to the line and then straight back out.
 This works well with any curve with a less than 2-inch radius.

 4. Cut on the Outside of Your Line

 Once you’ve drawn your lines, you should keep your blade on the waste side of your material.
 If you follow the line directly, you’ll cause the thickness of the blade to cut into your preserved material and destroy your pattern, so stay on the outside of your line to avoid any errors.